 No further consultation, permits, or approvals associated with noise impacts are expected.

-5.8 Socioeconomics, Environmental Justice, and Children's Environmental Health and Safety Risks
+5.8 Socioeconomics, Environmental Justice, and Children's Environmental Health and Safety Risks and the ARRC.
+Seward is also home to a 900-foot-deep port that serves cruise ships, cargo barges and ocean freighters.

 5.8.1 Socioeconomics